entria/ReactNavigationRelayModern/README.md

     ],
 }
 ```
-Obs.: react-native-stage-0/decorator-support is to enable `@withNavigation` needed by ex-navigation

 ### RelayStore.js
 It is a custom Relay.Store that enables you to change your Network Layer.
 For instance, when you want to set the user token.